DJTwoTone/emotional_chronicles_frontend/README.md

 ## Possible Future Additions

 - There is a much better emotional analysis service, but it cost cold hard cash.
-It could be implemented in the future is this project were to take a commercial turn (I doubt it, but you never know).
+It could be implemented in the future if this project were to take a commercial turn (I doubt it, but you never know).
 - It would be nice to have a feature for downloading a user's diary (formatted or as a spreadsheet).
 - Add the ability to editing accounts.
-- Including email / text reminder to write in the diary.
+- Including email/text reminder to write in the diary.
 - Adding user input range to emotion graph.
 - The UI needs a lot of work.
 I'm waiting patiently for my expert to take a whack at it.
 - Tightening up security and user access.